 Infestations typically are discovered after noticing powder, accompanied by small, round “shot holes” in the wood surface.
 These are exit holes where adult beetles have chewed out of the wood after completing their development.

 CL100 (Wood Destroying Insects and Moisture)

-If you’re purchasing a home in Greenville, South Carolina, a CL-100 Inspection will be likely be required by your lender in order to close.
+If you’re purchasing a home in Greenville, SC or Charleston, SC, a CL-100 Inspection will be likely be required by your lender in order to close.
 So what is this inspection and what does it entail?
 The CL-100 Inspection is also called a Termite Inspection, and the report is called the Official South Carolina Wood Infestation Report, written on a state developed form named CL-100 – hence the name.

 The purpose of the inspection is to check for:

 1. Visible evidence of active, or a previous infestation of subterranean termites or other wood-destroying insects (like powder post beetles or carpenter bees, for example)